HawkinsT/pathfinder.nvim/README.md

 # Pathfinder: Enhanced File Navigation for Neovim

-**Pathfinder** is a Neovim plugin that enhances the built-in `gf` and `gF` commands as a highly customizable, multiline, drop-in replacement.
+**Pathfinder** is a Neovim plugin that enhances the built-in `gf`, `gF`, and `gx` commands as a highly customizable, multiline, drop-in replacement.
 It also provides an [EasyMotion](https://github.com/easymotion/vim-easymotion)-like file picker, making file hopping effortless.

 ---